mytharcher/rainbow/README.md

 ### Filters ###

-Make sure the filters you need had been defined in `filters/` folder (could be changed) as same module name, because them will be required when initilizing.
+Filter is as same as a origin middleware in Express.
+Define an action with filters by using `.filters` property as an array.
 Here `authorization.js` is a example for intecepting by non-authenticated user before `GET` `http://yourapp:6060/something`:

 ```javascript
 module.exports = function (req, res, next) {